kaolah/GPO-Backup-Script/README.md

 - create GPO reports
 - csv report will all GP links and other very usefull informations
 - WMI backup / export to txt file
+- keep the backups for rentetion period (default 10)

+Recommendation is to schedule the task to run the script regularly directly on domain controllers as SYSTEM account.